npmccallum/markdown-anchors/README.md

 can be used in all the same places that links are used, according to the specification followed by the parser.
 Broadly speaking (after a quick review of some of the specifications), this implies that anchors can be used in headings, blockquotes, lists, and tables, but not code blocks.
-However, this summary does not imply an implementation constraint beyond the underlying Markdown specification you are implementing.
+However, this document does not imply an implementation constraint beyond the underlying Markdown specification you are implementing.

 ### Nested Anchors

-While nested anchors are syntactically valid (e.g., `[<#inner>]<#outer>`), they are not recommended as they create complex ID relationships and may confuse readers about which anchor is being referenced.
+While nested anchors are syntactically valid (e.g., `[!outer [!inner] text]`), their use is not recommended as they create complex ID relationships and may confuse readers about which anchor is being referenced.

 ## Examples